 Design mistake #5: The scent of your room is not good for your sleep

 This is often overlooked, but scents also affect the quality of your sleep.
-If you are not using any scent for your room or using the wrong one, it's time to choose the right fragrance to upgrade your sleep quality.
+If you are not using any scent in your room or are using the wrong one, it's time to choose the right fragrance to upgrade your sleep quality.
 Although we have our favourite scents, some are more stimulating than others.
 Floral scents like ylang-ylang help relax your mind and improve your sleep.
-Other scents like lavender, jasmine, and chamomile, help calm the mind to promote healthy sleep.
+Other scents, like lavender, jasmine, and chamomile, help calm the mind and promote healthy sleep.
 You can incorporate fragrances in your bedroom with a humidifier, scented candles, and even aromatherapy pillows.

 Design mistake #6: Your lighting is not conducive for sleep

 Inappropriate or outside lighting can disrupt your sleep quality.
-When it's time to snooze, keep a dim light or a warm lamp to help you relax.
-Although the moon is a pleasing sight from your flat, its light might be distracting when you're about to sleep.
-If unnecessary lighting like streetlights or those that come from your neighbors enter your room through your window, consider getting blackout curtains or blinds to block distracting lights.
-In the morning, push the curtain to each side to invite the bright sunny light to liven up your room.
+When it's time to snooze, keep a dim light or a warm lamp nearby to help you relax.
+Although the moon is a pleasing sight from your flat, its light might be distracting when you're about to go to sleep.
+If unnecessary lighting, like streetlights or those that come from your neighbors, enters your room through your window, consider getting blackout curtains or blinds to block distracting lights.
+In the morning, push the curtain to each side to invite the bright sun to liven up your room.